mckn-larp/house-rules/3-Gameplay/COMBAT.md

 ## Rule of Five

 Any game mechanic with a variable trait expenditure is capped at **5 traits max**, unless otherwise specified by a published rule.
-STs may override this.
+Storytellers may override this.

 ## Carrier Attacks

 Carrier attacks are:

 - Limited to **1 per round**
 - Require **trait expenditure prior to attack**

 ### Listed Carrier Attacks

 **Animalism**: Quell the Beast
-**Necromancy**: Mortus Path – Mercy for Seth
+**Necromancy**: Mortus Path – *Mercy for Seth*
 **Quietus**: Scorpion’s Touch *(if traits not pre-spent)*
 **Thanatosis**: Putrefaction, Withering, Necrosis
-**Vicissitude**: Fleshcraft, Bonecraft (as per Tzimisce Packet)
+**Vicissitude**: Fleshcraft, Bonecraft (per Tzimisce Packet)
 **Valeren**: Burning Touch *(Not a carrier; requires continued Grapple)*

 **Thaumaturgy**:

-- Path of Blood: Blood Rage, Cauldron of Blood
+- *Path of Blood*: Blood Rage, Cauldron of Blood
-- Mastery of the Mortal Shell: Vertigo, Contortion, Seizure, Body Failure
+- *Mastery of the Mortal Shell*: Vertigo, Contortion, Seizure, Body Failure
-- Vine of Dionysus: Methyskein, Hamaratia
+- *Vine of Dionysus*: Methyskein, Hamaratia
-- Neptune’s Might: Blood to Water
+- *Neptune’s Might*: Blood to Water
-- Path of Corruption: Addiction
+- *Path of Corruption*: Addiction
-- Hands of Destruction: Atrophy
+- *Hands of Destruction*: Atrophy
 - Any Ritual requiring touch

+Additional carrier attacks are at the storyteller's descretion.

 ## Additional Defenses

 Defenders may spend **1 additional Temporary Willpower** to retest the following powers:

-- Chimerstry: Horrid Reality
+- *Chimerstry*: Horrid Reality
-- Mytherceria: Riddle Phantastique
+- *Mytherceria*: Riddle Phantastique
-- Necromancy: Bone Path – Soul Stealing
+- *Necromancy*: Bone Path – Soul Stealing
-- Path of the Focused Mind: One Tracked Mind
+- *Path of the Focused Mind*: One Tracked Mind
-- Thaumaturgy: Gift of Morpheus – Enchanted Slumber
+- *Gift of Morpheus*: Enchanted Slumber
-- Mastery of the Mortal Shell: Body Failure
+- *Mastery of the Mortal Shell*: Body Failure
-- Path of Du’at: Consignment to Du’at
+- *Path of Du’at*: Consignment to Du’at

 ## Ties in Challenges

 When a trait total tie occurs:

 - Each party may add their **permanent levels of one appropriate Ability**.
 - Adding traits **only** applies on challenges that tie on trait totals